junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — Mr. Latta moved to suspend the rules and pass the bill.
 - 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 336 - 36 (Roll no. 192). (text: CR H3212-3213)
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 336 - 36 (Roll no. 192).
+- 2025-07-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.